How Will Changing Demographics Impact Global Markets?

 How It Could Impact the Market

 On the other hand, some economists believe that real interest rates may actually rise as the ratio of workers to non-workers shrinks.
-They argue that, as labor becomes scarcer, companies will increase their investment in technologies that enhance productivity and tighter excess capacity will lead to higher inflation.
+They argue that, as labor becomes more scarce, companies will increase their investment in technologies that enhance productivity and tighter excess capacity will lead to higher inflation.
 While inflation is generally negative for retirees on fixed incomes, new technologies could simultaneously reduce their costs.

 Many new technologies are difficult to see coming in advance.
 For example, the rise of personal computers in the 1990s and the Internet in the 2000s revolutionized the global economy in ways that few could predict.
 The development of artificial intelligence or other technologies could do the same in the late 2000s, reducing the labor needed to achieve economic growth and resolving some of these demographic problems.